Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Stability analysis

+In the next section, the performance of BPL in solving stiff and non-stiff equations is analysed.
 As mentioned, all the previous figures were plotted with $N_G=100$ Gauss points.
 For $N_G=20$ and for $N_G=200$, only small changes have been recorded for Figure \ref{fig:region_BPL}.
 So, for the upcoming numerical tests, $N_G$ is set to 20.